-If you or someone you know has fallen victim of Medical Negligence, Malpractice, or a Doctor's Mistake, you may be able to file a Personal Injury Claim against the negligent party.
-The complex legal rules of medical malpractice cases almost require you to hire an experienced attorney.
+If you or someone you know has fallen victim to Medical Negligence or Malpractice, you may be eligible to file a personal injury claim against the negligent health care professional.

 Here are some of the most common questions regarding Medical Malpractice cases in Georgia: